antenous/image/README.md

 ## Testing

 This project is written using Test Driven Development (TDD) practices.
+The tests are written using [Google Test](https://github.com/google/googletest) C++ test framework which is downloaded and built together with the tests.
+To run the unit tests build the project with
-To run the unit tests build the project with `check`.
+`check`.

 ```sh
 $ cmake --build build/ --target check